lsst/ap_pipe/doc/lsst.ap.pipe/getting-started.rst

 ====================

-LSST-style image processing typically operates on Butler repositories and does not directly interface with data files. `lsst.ap.pipe` is no exception.
+LSST-style image processing typically operates on Butler repositories and does not directly interface with data files. :doc:`lsst.ap.pipe <index>` is no exception.
 The process of turning a set of raw data files and corresponding calibration products into a format the Butler understands is called ingestion.
 Ingestion can be somewhat camera-specific, and is outside the scope of the AP Pipeline.

 ..
 TODO: Cut or condense above paragraph and link to ingestion-related docs.

-A utility to ingest data before running `lsst.ap.pipe` is available in :ref:`ap_verify <ap-verify-run-ingest>`.
+A utility to ingest data before running :doc:`lsst.ap.pipe <index>` is available in :ref:`ap_verify <ap-verify-run-ingest>`.
 However, this works only on datasets which adhere to the :doc:`ap_verify dataset </modules/lsst.ap.verify/datasets>` format.
 Alternately, you may use a pre-